enxebre/ansible-pragmatic-guide/docs/use-case/README.md

 ![step-4-weave](images/step-4-weave.png)

-### Templates and accessing variables from other hosts.
+# Templates and variables from other hosts.

 The weave role relies on Ansible templates for generating Systemd scripts: